Libyan passport

-The Libyan passport is issued to citizens of Libya for international travel.
+The Libyan passport (جَوَازُ ٱلسَّفَرِ ٱللِّيبِيُّ) is issued to citizens of Libya for international travel & identification.
+It is valid for 8 years for all ages.
+Its MRP(Machine-readable passport) version has been available since 2014.

 History

 The Libyan passport design has been changed at least 5 or 6 times.
 The passport was most recently redesigned in 2014, following the killing of Muammar Gaddafi and subsequent regime change.

 Kingdom of Libya

 During the last days of the Kingdom of Libya, the Libyan passport was valid to the countries shown below:

 All Arab countries, Pakistan, Chad, Niger, Nigeria, Ghana, Somaliland, Ethiopia, Cyprus, Malta, India, Japan, the Republic of China (Taiwan), Turkey, Greece, Yugoslavia, Italy, Switzerland, Austria, (West) Germany, France, Spain, the Netherlands, Belgium, Luxembourg, the United Kingdom, Denmark, Sweden, Norway, and the United States.

 The color of the passport was black and featured the monarchy's emblem in the middle.

 Libyan Arab Republic

 After the overthrow of the monarchy and the establishment of a republic by Gaddafi on 1 September 1969, the Libyan passport had over time become valid to People's Republic of Bulgaria, Czechoslovakia, the Soviet Union, and Romania.

 The color of the passport was black and featured the Eagle of Saladin in the middle.